 KT-Kinetics Technology S.p.A., a Company of Maire Tecnimont Group, in more than 10 years of R&D activity, has developed a proprietary catalyst and plant architecture for the conversion of H2S to Hydrogen and Sulphur by means of the SOAPTM process (Selective Oxidative Autothermal Process), which represents an innovative and more efficient way for recovering Sulphur.
 It is based on a partial oxidative reaction that shows better performances compared to current market solutions

-Since 2011 our sister Company Tecnimont, has started R&D activities to develop a new gas purification technology to valorize Natural Gas fields with high content of CO2 and H2S, and unlocking additional valuable gas resources for the market.
+The DCCD™ is an innovative gas purification technology able to valorize Natural Gas fields with high content of CO2 and H2S, allowing to unlock additional valuable gas resources for the market.

 Renewable Energy to Fuels and Chemicals